derekjdoug/city-explorer/README.md

 # City Explorer

 **Author**: Dougie Douglas
-**Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Version**: 2.0.0 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview

-- This application uses Axios and Location IQ APIs to provide information to the user about a search location of their choice.
+- This application uses Axios, Location IQ, and personal server APIs to provide information to the user about a search location of their choice.

 ## Getting Started